I DON’T REALLY LIKE YOU

 How many of us, while standing in line at the DMV or quaking with fear in front of an IRS auditor, worry about what might happen to us if we somehow offend one of these officious little paper-pushers?

 Is there anyone who hasn’t wanted to unload on some governmental employee whose only purpose in life seems to be stealing the oxygen needed by people who actually create value?
 We read about it all the time – IRS workers sitting on applications filed by people they don’t like.
 Building inspectors who demand some grease for their palm in order to get anything done.
 Small-town cops riding someone they don’t like.
+Presidents demanding vigorish for ordering the sale of a foreign-owned business to a U.S. company.
 But what can you do about it?

 John Mangino thought he knew.
-He bought some rental units in Patchogue, New York, and rounded up tenants.
+He bought some rental units in Patchogue, New York, and rounded up tenants to live there.
 He bought his local permit to be a landlord, too.
 But when it was time to renew two years later, John decided he shouldn’t have to buy a piece of paper from the local government in order to manage his own property.

 The City issued misdemeanor summonses to Mangino to force him to give them his money.
 He responded with a blunderbuss lawsuit challenging everything he could think of related to the rental permit program.
 The Village raised the stakes, telling him in so many words that it would make his life as a landlord a regulatory hell if he didn’t cave on the permit.

 Finally, the Village made good on the threat.
-When one of Mangino’s tenants complained to Mangino wouldn’t let them in without a warrant.
+When one of Mangino’s tenants complained to the Village that her electrical outlets were sparking, the inspectors headed to the apartment building to inspect (which is what inspectors do).
+Mangino wouldn’t let them in without a warrant.
 The inspectors called the fire department, which stormed the place – sirens blaring – to look for the electrical short.
 They didn’t find any sparks, but the smoke-eaters found a passel of housing violations that – along with a cascade of criminal charges for not buying the rental permit – landed on Mangino’s head.

-Mangino sued the Village under a Federal law – 42 U.S.C. § 1983 – that lets a person sue state and local officials for violating one’s constitutional rights under color of state law.
-That is, when a local official misuses the law to give someone the shaft.
-He claimed that Village inspectors tried to shut him up in violation of the First Amendment, and engaged in abuse of process, by misusing the housing code to retaliate against him because they just didn’t like him.
+Mangino sued the Village under a Federal law – 42 U.S.C. § 1983 – that lets a person sue state and local officials for violating one’s constitutional rights under color of state law (that is, when a local official misuses the law to give someone the shaft).
+Mangino claimed that Village inspectors tried to shut him up in violation of the First Amendment, and engaged in abuse of process, by misusing the housing code to retaliate against him because they just didn’t like him.

 The District Court threw out the case, holding that because the summonses for not buying a rental permit were based on probable cause – that is, the charges were righteous because he really did break the law – the fact that they may have been intended to shut him up didn’t matter.